dennisppaul/umgebung/README.md

 $ ./umgebung-example-app
 ```

-if changes are made to `umgebung-example-app.cpp‌` ( or any other file in that folder ) it is enough to just run:
+if changes are made to `umgebung-example-app.cpp` ( or any other file in that folder ) it is enough to just run:

 ```
 $ make ; ./umgebung-example-app